SalK91/convex_optimization/docs/17_kkt.md

 This matches geometric intuition: only active constraints can “push back” on the optimiser.

----

-## 7.4 KKT and convexity
+## 8.4 KKT and convexity

 For general nonlinear problems, KKT conditions are *necessary* under regularity assumptions.
-For convex problems, KKT conditions are often **necessary and sufficient** for optimality (Boyd and Vandenberghe, 2004).
+For convex problems, KKT conditions are often necessary and sufficient for optimality.
 In other words, if the problem is convex and a point satisfies KKT, that point is globally optimal.

 This is extremely powerful:

 - You can certify optimality (and thus global optimality) just by finding multipliers $\lambda^*, \mu^*$ that satisfy KKT.
 - KKT conditions are constructive: they are what solvers try to satisfy.

----

-## 7.5 Geometric picture
+## 8.5 Geometric picture

 At the optimal point $x^*$: